Billionaire Profile

 Founded J.C.
 Flowers & Co.

 Established J.C.
-Flowers & Co., a private equity firm specializing in financial services.
+Flowers & Co., a private equity firm focused on financial services.

 2008

-Advised Bank of America during the Lehman acquisition and Merrill Lynch acquisition.
+Advised Bank of America and Merrill Lynch merger.

 Philanthropy & Social Impact